WSStudios/UE4ProtobufExample/README.md

 make install
 ```

-`make -j32` will compiles protobuf. `make check` runs some tests to ensure that protobuf is functioning on your platform. `make install` will copy
+`make -j32` compiles protobuf. `make check` runs some tests to ensure that protobuf is functioning on your platform. `make install` will copy

 Finally, compile the `UE4ProtobufExample` project:
 ```